Klang und Realität (Master of Music)

 To apply for the program, applicants must submit a detailed project proposal showcasing their interests, motivations, and skills (see Requirements for Klang und Realität).
-For admitted students, this then serves as the basis for the experimental project development work that comprises the first year of study.
-During this open, exploratory phase, students rigorously refine the projects that they then spend the second year of study implementing.
-Throughout the entire process, students attend a regular colloquium and work in close cooperation and exchange.
+For admitted students, this will then serve as the basis for the experimental project development work that comprises their first year of study.
+During this open, exploratory phase, students will rigorously refine the projects that they then spend the second year of study implementing.
+Throughout the entire process, they'll attend a regular colloquium and work together in close cooperation and exchange.

 International applicants must possess adequate German language skills.
 The B2 certificate (in the Goethe Institute classification system) or a comparable qualification is required.
 This also applies for those wishing to enroll in a later semester.